eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 4: Remote same-device presentations

 Compared to Figure 2, Figure 4 shows additional detail.
 In particular, it shows the browser on the User device and the relevant interfaces of this browser:

-+ The **Remote same-device presentation** interface in the interface between the browser and a remote Relying Party Instance, which may be running on a webserver operated by the Relying Party.
-This interface complies with the Digital Credentials API, which is a browser API that is currently being standardized within W3C.
-An OpenID4VP-based protocol (i.e., messages and message contents) to be used over the Digital Credentials API is currently being standardized within the OpenIDFoundation.
+- The **Remote same-device presentation** interface establishes communication between the web browser and a remote Relying Party Instance, which may operate on a server managed by the Relying Party.
+This interface complies with the [Digital Credentials API], which is a browser API that is currently being standardized within W3C.
+Additionally OpenID Foundation is standardazing an [OpenID4VP profile for the W3C Digityal Credentials API], that defines how OpenID4VP shall be used over the Digital Credentials API.
-+ The **WI-platform API** interface is an inter-app API offered by the OS to give browsers and other apps on the User device access to the Wallet Unit.
-On the protocol level, this interface uses the same OpenIDVP-compliant messages as the 'Remote same-device presentation' interface described above.
-There are however no current plans to standardize this interface on the level of the API calls.
+- The **WI-platform API** interface is an inter-app API that implements the Digital Credentials API mechanism at OS level There are however no current plans to standardize this interface on the level of the API calls.
 These calls will be specified in the developer documentation for the respective OS.
 One of the key elements of this API is that Wallet Unit receives reliable information regarding the origin of the presentation request.
-+ Obviously, the browser also has a User interface allowing the User to interact with it.
+- Obviously, the browser also has a User interface allowing the User to interact with it.
 This interface will not be standardised in the context of the EUDI Wallet ecosystem.

 A remote same-device attribute presentation flow begins when the User uses the browser on their User device to visit the website of the Relying Party.
 The website may offer the User the possibility to present attributes from their Wallet Unit, for example by clicking a button.
 If the User does so, the browser will ask the User for permission to connect to the Wallet Unit.
 If the User allows this, the Relying Party Instance sends an OpenID4VP-compliant presentation request to the browser over the Digital Credentials API.
-The browser, in collaboration with the device OS, forwards this request to the Wallet Unit, using the WI-platform API described above.
+The web browser, in collaboration with the device OS, forwards this request to the Wallet Unit, using the WI-platform API described above.
 If there are multiple Wallet Units present on the User device, the browser and the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
 The Wallet Instance will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser.
 The browser will forward the response to the remote Relying Party Instance.

 Figure 4 also shows an inter-app attribute presentation flow.
 In such a flow, a mobile app on the User device, for example a banking app or shopping app, acts as the Relying Party Instance.
 The mobile app may use the User attributes received from the Wallet Unit for instance to authenticate the User or to fill out User data, such as name and address, automatically.

 In such a use case, the attribute presentation flow begins when the User opens the mobile app and instructs it to request attributes from the Wallet Unit over the WI-platform API.
 Note that this is the same API that is also used by a browser in remote same-device presentation flows.
 The only difference may be that the origin information in the presentation request, if present, is different.
 The mobile app consumes the attributes it receives itself, and does not forward the presentation response to a remote Relying Party Instance.

 #### 4.4.3.3 Cross-device remote presentation flows